OUR LEADERSHIP AND STAFF

 Jennifer Bagley came to North Carolina in 2007 from Mississippi, by way of Florida and New York.
 She began playing the piano when she was 6 years old and added organ to her instrument repertoire.

 She holds a Bachelor of Arts in Music from Delta State University and a Master of Music in Music Therapy from Florida State University.
 Her day job is as a music therapist at a state psychiatric hospital.
 She is currently working towards her Master of Social Work at Florida State University.
-Jennifer loves music and the joy and therapeutic value it holds.
-She has been married for 14 years, and her daughters are the light of her life.
+Jennifer loves music and the joy and value it holds.
+She has been married for 15 years, and her children are the light of her life.

 GRACE EPISCOPAL CHURCH VESTRY